guthrie-kuckes/CS506-Spring2020-Projects/Dolfi Ruiz Kuckes - Informants/Readme.txt

 Data:
 	interesting_cases.csv:
+	interesting_cases.html:
-	- Doc you should really take a look at, the cases in the scope of investigation that we determined.
+	- Doc you should really take a look at, the cases in the scope of investigation
+	- html file is much easier to look at--to open the csv correctly you need Mac 			numbers (excel does not work well for this) that we determined.
 Open with excel
 	Data from 2019 teams:
 		cases.json